-Do you like granite countertops?
-I know I do, especially honed finished ones (despite them being a little harder to maintain than those that are polished).
+It has always looked classy and sophisticated, and if you ask me.
+A honed granite countertop will definitely win the competition (despite them being a little harder to maintain than those that are polished).

-Starting out as a glamorous but expensive countertop choice sometime in 1987, the advent of globalisation (and the cheap labour it brought with it), improved logistics, diamond saws and computerised manufacturing has made granite so much cheaper that it’s now a common sight in ordinary households.
+Starting out as a glamorous but expensive countertop choice sometime in 1987, the advent of globalization (and the cheap labor it brought with it), improved logistics, diamond saws and computerized manufacturing has made granite so much cheaper that it’s now a common sight in ordinary households.

 Rock solid, granite is a hard material and is therefore very resistant to scratching and cuts.
 In fact, it’s so hard that cutting directly on its surface with steel knives is a bad idea because it will leave your knives dull and damaged!

 It’s crazy how hard granite is.
 It scores a 7 on Moh’s hardness scale while Topaz scores an 8.
 Only a very few numbers of natural minerals left is able to cut or scratch it.

 Granite countertops are also highly resistant to heat, and hot pots and pans will not damage its surface (granite has a melting point of 1210 – 1260 degrees Celsius; a hot pan is about 177 – 232 degrees Celsius).
 So, even if you take a hot pan right out of the oven and put it on the granite countertop, it’ll still work perfectly without getting damaged.

 It’s one of the marvel creations of mother nature.
 They come in many shades and they all look stunning and aesthetically pleasing.